Diffusive instabilities of baroclinic lenticular vortices: General stability analysis

 \subsection{Bilharz algebraic criterion}

 Written with respect to $\lambda$ the polynomial \rf{drfull2} has complex coefficients.
-Bilharz algebraic criterion \cite{B1944,K2021} guarantees that all the roots of a complex polynomial of the form $p(\lambda) = (a_0 + ib_0) \lambda^3 + (a_1 + ib_1) \lambda^2 + (a_2 + ib_2) \lambda + (a_3+ib_3)$ lie in the open left half of the complex $\lambda$-plane if and only if three determinants of even-order submatrices on the main diagonal of the following Bilharz matrix, \be{bilmat} \mathcal{B} = , \ee are strictly positive.
+Bilharz algebraic criterion \cite{B1944,K2021} guarantees that all the roots of a complex polynomial of the form $p(\lambda) = (a_0 + ib_0) \lambda^3 + (a_1 + ib_1) \lambda^2 + (a_2 + ib_2) \lambda + (a_3+ib_3)$ lie in the open left half of the complex $\lambda$-plane if and only if {{determinants of three even-order submatrices on the main diagonal (counting from the upper left corner)}} of the following Bilharz matrix, \be{bilmat} \mathcal{B} = , \ee are strictly positive.
 In view of $Ek/Ro=1/Re>0$, being applied to polynomial \rf{drfull2}, the Bilharz criterion yields \begin{widetext}

 \end{widetext}

 In the following, we will use the inequalities \rf{bilh1}--\rf{bilh3} to examine stability and instabilities of the lenticular vortex in the presence of differential diffusion of mass and momentum.